Job Prospects... At a glance

 |$8,000 - $11,300 over four years|

 Average costs in 2018 for a domestic student.
 Costs vary between institutions.
-First time students may be eligible for fees-free tertiary education for their first year of study, which will reduce the total cost.
+First time students may be eligible for fees-free for their first two yeears of apprenticeship, which will reduce the total cost.
 For more information about fees-free eligibility, go to feesfree.govt.nz.
 Some polytechnics may have a zero-fees scheme.
 Further costs include materials, textbooks, and accommodation.
-Mentored apprenticeships often cover training fees, accommodation costs and provide tools – a sign-up fee is usually charged in lieu of training costs.
+Mentored apprenticeships often cover training fees, accommodation costs and provide tools – a sign-up fee is usually charged instead of training costs.

 Rents vary from place to place.
 Estimated market rents by region, city and suburb are available on the MBIE Tenancy Services website.